S-Igor-S/wpsync-api/README.md

 # Wpsync Webspark
 ## Installation
-To install Plugin you need to clone this repository:
+1. To install Plugin you need to clone this repository in Wordpress "plugins" folder:
 ```bash
 git clone https://github.com/S-Igor-S/Woocommerce_products.git
 ```
+2. After this you can to activate plugin from admin panel
 ***

 ### Dependencies